wp-plugins/wp-spreadplugin/readme.txt

 Please check your `Locale` setting in your user-data of spreadshirt.
 You can find it here: http://www.spreadshirt.net/user-data-C162 or http://www.spreadshirt.com/user-data-C162

+= How can I change the language of different shop instances? =

+If you change the language in your wordpress installation, the language of the plugin changes, too.
+Well, but you can change the language only for the plugin by selecting your language in the spreadplugin options, now.
+If you have multiple pages with different shops on it and want to use a different language on each page, please use the shortcode and extend your already used shortcode by - for example `shop_language="de_DE"` - possible values are: de_DE, en_GB, fr_FR, nl_NL, nn_NO, nb_NO, da_DK, it_IT.
+Your new shortcode could look like this: `[spreadplugin shop_language="de_DE"]`

 = Where do I find great website templates for wordpress? =

 Please have a look here: http://themeforest.net/category/wordpress?ref=thimo